 One of the many interesting facts that you should know about Arnhem is that you can enjoy the city from below.
 There is a part of the city of Arnhem that is home to historic basements that you can visit.
 Every Wednesday until Saturday – and every first Sunday of the month – these 36 Historische Kelders or historic cellars in Arnhem were restored in 2001 and can be visited from 12:00- 17:00.
 There are guided walks through the cellars of Arnhem on Wednesday, Friday and Saturday at 14:00.

 Visiting the cellars is one of the best activities you can do in Arnhem, especially if you want to do something unusual and want to discover the history of Arnhem.
-The guided tour plus the entry fee is 5 euros in total; the general entry fee is 4 euros.
+The guided tour plus the entry fee is roughly 5 euros in total; the general entry fee is around 4 euros.
 As they are medieval basements, they are unfortunately almost entirely not accessible for wheelchair users.

 Oude Oeverstraat 4a